0 Items in Your Cart

 With the goal of gathering information and reporting it, FBI agents may spend a considerable amount of time traveling or living in various cities.
 Their investigations often require the agent to interview people—witnesses, subjects, or suspects—and search for different types of records.
 Agents may set up a stakeout to watch a place or person.
 Special agents may also work with paid informants.
 Sometimes agents testify in court about their investigations or findings.
 If enough incriminating evidence is found, FBI agents conduct arrests or raids of various types.
 Agents must carry firearms while on duty, and they typically carry their bureau identification badge.
 Agents always carry their credentials.
 Most of the time they wear everyday business attire—not uniforms.

 Some agents with specialized skills may work specific types of investigations, such as fraud or embezzlement.
 Language specialists—who can be employed as special agents or support personnel—may translate foreign language over a wiretap and recordings into English.
 The FBI also employs agents specializing in areas such as chemistry, physics, metallurgy, or computers.
 Laboratory specialists analyze physical evidence like blood, hair, and body fluids, while others analyze handwriting, documents, and firearms.
-Agents working for the FBI's Behavioral Science Unit track and profile serial murderers, rapists, and other criminals committing patterned violent crimes.
+Behavioral science specialists profile serial murderers, rapists, and other criminals committing patterned violent crimes.

 Agents often work alone, unless the investigation is particularly dangerous or requires more agents.
 However, FBI agents do not investigate local matters—only federal violations that fall within their jurisdiction.
 The agents' work can be discussed only with other bureau employees, which means they cannot discuss investigations with their families or friends.

-The FBI operates 56 field offices, approximately 380 resident agencies, and more than 60 foreign legal attaché offices.
+The FBI operates 56 field offices, approximately 380 resident agencies, and nearly 80 foreign legal attaché offices.
 FBI agents must be willing to be reassigned at any point in their career.